hongsw/notion-md-pdf/README.md

 # notion-md-pdf

+Thanks to notion-md-pdf

+## Todo
+Korean or some UTF9 support

 Converts pages exported from [Notion](https://notion.so) as Markdown into PDF files using the command line due to browser rendering issues.

 ## Rationale